SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 # Definitions

 The document makes use of the following terms:

+Discard preference:
+: Is an indication of drop preference within a flow when there are no sufficient network resources to handle all competing packets of that same flow.

 Intentional Management:
 : Network policy such as (monthly) bandwidth quota or bandwidth limit, or quality (delay and/or jitter)) assurances.